Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 Extra Virgin Coconut Oil

-While saturated fats in general are known to inflame the digestive tract, coconut oil is a very unique (and beneficial!) fat, made from medium chain fatty acids.
+While saturated fats, in general, are known to inflame the digestive tract, coconut oil is a very unique (and beneficial!) fat, made from medium-chain fatty acids.
 Why extra virgin?
-Because it has excellent antimicrobial properties (it’ll kill bad microbes).
+Because it has excellent antimicrobial properties.
+(39)

 Wild-Caught Fish, Pasture-Raised Meats, Cage-Free Eggs